SowmyaKosireddi/PRODIGY_AD_01/README.md

 # CalculatorAndroid
-Fully functionable calculator app in Android Studio
+A simple calculator app  which can perform all arithematic operations given by PRODIGY INFOTECH in the domain of android development using java langauge.